ufsit/documents/constitution.md

 ### Section E. Length of Term

 The newly elected executive board will take office at a joint meeting of the outgoing and incoming boards, which shall occur no later than the beginning of the Summer semester.
 Officers will serve until the next such meeting after the following election.
+This meeting is defined as the installation of new officers.

 ## Article VIII: Faculty Advisor